Hradec nad Moravicí

 Hradec nad Moravicí ([ˈɦradɛts ˈnad moravɪtsiː]; Grätz) is a town in Opava District in the Moravian-Silesian Region of the Czech Republic.
-It has about 5,400 inhabitants.
-The historic town centre with the castle complex is well preserved and is protected by law as an urban monument zone.
+It has about 5,500 inhabitants.
+The historic town centre with the castle complex is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-Villages of Benkovice, Bohučovice, Domoradovice, Filipovice, Jakubčovice, Kajlovec and Žimrovice are administrative parts of Hradec nad Moravicí.
+Hradec nad Moravicí consists of eight municipal parts (in brackets population according to the 2021 census):